rarescosma/octotail/README.md

 - set `_GH_PAT_CMD` to a command that outputs your GitHub personal access token, e.g. `_GH_PAT_CMD="pass github_pat"`

+> [!NOTE]
-**NOTE:** the hook assumes one is using `zsh`.
-The shebang can be changed to any other shell, but it's best to invoke it with the right flags to get an interactive, login shell.
+> The hook assumes one is using `zsh`.
+The shebang can be changed to
+> any other shell, but it's best to invoke it with the right flags to get an
+> interactive, login shell.
 Useful to get access to custom functions and aliases.

 That's it! (phew) - now try pushing to the `proxy` remote and check if the GitHub Actions workflow run logs are streaming right back: